Back to Blogs

 The number of AI and ML algorithms being approved by the US Food & Drug Administration (FDA) has accelerated dramatically in recent years.

-As of January 2023, the FDA has approved over 520 AI and ML algorithms for medical use.
+By January 2023, the FDA had approved over 520 AI and ML algorithms for medical use.
 Most of these are related to medical imaging and healthcare image and video analysis, and diagnoses, so in the majority of use cases, these are computer vision (CV) models.

 The FDA first approved the use of AI for medical purposes in 1995.
 Since then, only 50 other algorithms were approved over the next 18 years.
 And then, between 2019 and 2022, over 300 were approved, with a further 178 granted FDA approval in 2023.